juucustodio/xamarin-docs.pt-br/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM0001" />

 #### <a name="mm0001-this-version-of-xamarinmac-requires-mono-0-the-current-mono-version-is-1-please-update-the-monoframework-from-httpmono-projectcomdownloads"></a>MM0001: Esta versão do xamarin.
-Mac requer o Mono {0} (a versão atual do Mono é {1}).
+Mac requer Mono {0} (a versão atual do Mono é {1}).
 Atualize o Mono.framework do http://mono-project.com/Downloads

 <a name="MM0003" />